T3 helps to reverse insulin resistance and diabetes.

 If insulin levels are high, it’s impossible for the body to burn fat.

-And you can see from her fasting insulin level:
+As you can see from her fasting insulin level:

 It was IMPOSSIBLE for her body to burn any fat.